-- You may hold strong personal beliefs about health, treatment and illness and this may be important to you especially if your health problem is longer lasting (chronic).
+- You may hold strong personal beliefs about health, treatment and illness and this may be important to you, especially if your health problem is longer lasting (chronic).

 What about the research?

 Information from research that tells us whether a healthcare treatment is safe and effective is called ‘evidence’.
-The licensing of conventional medicine is based on scientific evidence gathered from large, well designed, costly trials, usually comparing an active treatment to a placebo (a placebo is anything that seems to be a “real” medical treatment, but isn’t).
+The licensing of conventional medicine is based on scientific evidence gathered from large, well designed, costly trials, usually comparing an active treatment to a placebo (a placebo is anything that seems to be a “real” medical treatment but isn’t).
 Establishing how well complementary or alternative therapies work to improve pain and how you feel can be difficult because the complementary approach is often very individual.

-There can be problems designing reliable, large, scientific studies to examine their effectiveness and so finding ‘scientifically measurable’ proof that they work is less likely.
+There can be problems designing reliable, large, scientific studies to examine their effectiveness and so finding ‘scientifically-measurable’ proof that they work is less likely.

 Without this evidence, many doctors will often be unwilling to recommend these therapies.
-In addition, complementary medicines haven’t been forced by law to go through the same large, costly research trials that the conventional medicines have to.
+In addition, complementary medicines haven’t been forced by law to go through the same large, costly research trials that conventional medicines have to.

-Where compelling reports (testimonials) of people’s individual experiences are ‘evidenced’ be aware that it’s not always easy to be certain if these are genuine and reliable.
+Where compelling reports (testimonials) of people’s individual experiences are ‘evidenced’, be aware that it’s not always easy to be certain if these are genuine and reliable.

 Of course, improvement in a health condition due to the placebo effect is still a welcome improvement but if you choose a treatment that provides only a placebo effect, you might miss out on the benefit that a scientifically proven treatment might provide.
-Of course this is a choice you may prefer to make.
+Of course, this is a choice you may prefer to make.

-The best way to prove whether a health treatment works better than a placebo treatment is by checking the evidence but to date there has been very little research into many complementary approaches.
+The best way to prove whether a health treatment works better than a placebo treatment is by checking the evidence but, to date, there has been very little research into many complementary approaches.

 More good quality research looking at the effectiveness and the safety of complementary therapies is needed.